 Park Tips: Try to time your trip when Trail Ridge, the highest continuously paved road in the USA, is open and visit midweek.
 Hike a portion of the historic Ute Trail from the Alpine Visitor Center.
 Make multiple photo stop along the Continental Divide.
 Bag three lakes in one short hike from the Bear Lake Trailhead.
 Watch out for lots of moose and grazing elk.

 Did we tell you we housesat for ten days in Colorado Springs?
 We didn’t put it on Instagram Stories since we were in hard-core book research mode and barely left the house (which had mountain views and a bocce court, so it wasn’t too rough).
 Despite our hermit phase, we couldn’t leave “The Springs” without a night on the town and a hike at the Garden of the Gods.
 This park and national natural landmark are made of red sandstone fins, cliffs, and spires that shoot up 300 feet.
 It’s an amazing series of easy hiking trails and very advanced rock climbing.
 After our hike, we got sent to The Principal’s Office: a bar within the old Ivywild elementary school.
-This 100+ year-old building and its halls of learning are now the brewing facilities of Bristol Beer, a series of boutiques, bakeries (with teacher discounts), and of course, the Principal’s Office.
+This 100-plus-year-old building and its halls of learning are now the brewing facilities of Bristol Beer, a series of boutiques, bakeries (with teacher discounts), and of course, the Principal’s Office.
 We went for “Detention Hour” specials, sipped on a Sack Lunch (rye whiskey, creme de cassis, lemon, and peanut butter) and a Teacher’s Pet while playing hangman on the chalkboard bar.